shdw9/highnoon/README.md

 # highnoon

 highnoon is a playfull.com points auto collector.
 This program will allow you to automatically collect your points every 5 minutes.
 This is useful when you're running a bot to play LoL games and this will allow you to profit even more.
+<br>UPDATE: Playfull got updated and you no longer need this since they added a feature that'll automatically collect for you.

 ## Features